GenAI-Logic/genai-logic/README-TerraMaster.md

 &nbsp;

-## Install GenAI-Logic and WebGenAI
+## Prerequisites for installing API-in-a-Box™

-To install WebGenAI:
+It is recommended to get a local copy of WebGenAI:
 1. Choose an install location (e.g., `~/dev/genai-logic`)
     * This should have sufficient disk space for your systems, including the databases
 2. Download and unzip this project, either [from here](https://github.com/GenAI-Logic/genai_logic) (see screenshot at end), or using curl: